jvt/Brainy-Kids/README.md

 1. From a terminal window, run `npm run test` or `npm test` (both do the same thing)
 2. Let the tests run, it will generate a coverage window in the terminal once all the tests have completed running

+## Continuous Integration

+CI is provided by CircleCI and runs on every pull request to ensure tests pass.
+Merging is disabled until tests pass.